-Here Are 5 Traditional Holi Delicacies You Have To Try This Time Around, If You Have Not Already:
+Here Are 5 Traditional Holi Delicacies You Must Try:

 Nothing spells Holi like a plate of decadent gujiyas adorned in silver varq.
 Fried dough pockets filled with khoya, jaggery, nuts and raisins, gujiyas soaked in sugar syrup, which makes it one of the heaviest sweetmeats on a traditional Holi spread.
 Nowadays, there are several versions of gujiyas that have hit the market; for instance, chocolate gujiyas, low sugar gujiyas etc. Go take your pick.
 Better still, make them at home with help of these yummy gujiya recipes.